Hakainde Hichilema: Presidency (2021–present)

 Hichilema ran for President for the sixth time in the election held on 12 August 2021.
-The electoral commission chairman Esau Chulu declared that he had won the election in the early hours of 16 August.
+The electoral commission chairman Esau Chulu declared that he had won the election in the early hours of 16 August, defeating the incumbent, Edgar Lungu.
 Following his victory, Hichilema declared his wish to appoint qualified Zambians into his administration.
 Among his appointments were those of Sylvia Masebo, Situmbeko Musokotwane, and Jito Kayumba, among others.
 On 24 August Hichilema was inaugurated as President of Zambia in the National Heroes Stadium in Lusaka.

 On 20 December 2024, two people were arrested on suspicion of plotting to hex Hichilema after being hired by a brother of politician Jay Emmanuel Banda.
 They were sentenced to two years' imprisonment on 15 September 2025.

+Hichilema was reelected as president in the 2026 Zambian general election with at least 60% of the vote.